box/box-typescript-sdk-gen/docs/sharedLinksFolders.md

   - Used as `folder_id` in path `path` of the API call
 - queryParams `GetFolderGetSharedLinkQueryParamsArg`
   - Used as queryParams for the API call
+- headers `GetFolderGetSharedLinkHeadersArg`
+  - Used as headers for the API call

 ### Returns